Hot Lotto fraud scandal

 When his trial began on April 13, 2015, evidence was introduced by the prosecutors to support allegations that Tipton had rigged the draw in question by using his privileged access to an MUSL facility to install a rootkit on the computer containing Hot Lotto's random number generator, and then attempting to claim a winning ticket with the rigged numbers anonymously.
 On July 20, 2015, Tipton was found guilty on both counts; he was sentenced to 10 years' imprisonment, pending an appeal.

 Eddie Tipton and his brother Tommy Boyd Tipton were subsequently accused of rigging other lottery drawings, dating back as far as 2005.
 Based on forensic examination of the random number generator that had been used in a 2007 Wisconsin lottery incident, investigators discovered that Eddie Tipton programmed a lottery random number generator to produce special results if the lottery numbers were drawn on certain days of the year.

-The Iowa Lottery and MUSL were also sued by a winner of a Hot Lotto drawing that occurred following the rigged draw, seeking to have his winnings retroactively increased because the jackpot had been illegitimately reset by Tipton's rigged win.
+The Iowa Lottery and MUSL were also sued by a subsequent winner of a Hot Lotto drawing who sought to have his winnings retroactively increased because the jackpot had been illegitimately reset by Tipton's rigged win.
+He settled with MUSL for an undisclosed amount on the eve of trial in 2019, but a memo from 2015 was revealed during discovery that showed that MUSL's security officers lacked confidence in the random number generation process and recommended that some of the games be suspended.

 Hot Lotto held its final drawing on October 28, 2017; the game was replaced by Lotto America in November 2017.